stevenrskelton/stevenrskelton.github.io/_posts/2014-02-06-polymer-data-binding-filters.md

 ```

 Polymer allows rudimentary logic to be performed within bind `{{-"{{"-}}expressions}}`; although only a subset of
-Javascript is allowed, and 2-way binding is disabled.
+JavaScript is allowed, and 2-way binding is disabled.
 If we wanted to use expressions to append hi! to the end of input
 2’s value, it would disable its ability to be used to update input 1.

 <polymer-element name="expression-bind" noscript>